UPPMAX/R-python-julia-matlab-HPC/docs/common/parallel.rst

                 # Print the mean value
                 println(mean_value_parallel)

-            Run this job with the following batch script (HPC2N):
+            Run this job with the following batch script, defining that we want to use 4 threads:

             .. tabs::